Email Safety – avoid Phishing Attacks

 where you would probably be asked to enter information such as user name and password.

+Better yet, treat all emailed links as suspicious, and use a browser either to go to the apparent address, or if it seems to be from some organization you have a relationship with, like a bank or vendor, go to their website directly.
 If you do accidentally click on such a link, DO NOT enter anything on the page that comes up.
 In some cases, the attackers will have forged an entire login page that looks exactly like the one for your bank or other business associate, or even the Well’s.

 There can be other clues that the email is a forgery:

 - Non-American date formats claiming to be from a US company.
 North America uses MM/DD/YYYY, but elsewhere it’s commonly “DD/MM/YYYY”.
 In British Commonwealth countries, they often say “1 November” instead of “November 1”.

 - Bad grammar, misspelled words.
 The syntax and word choice might be awkward, as if it were from a Google translation

 - Nonstandard phrasing.
 Sometimes, phrasing can seem to violate English written style.
 For example, it might start off with something like “Hello WELL USER!”, which a native speaker would probably not use.